 - The heat pump should be located outside in close proximity to the areas of hot water use (e.g. bathroom, kitchen, ablution room) to minimize transmission losses.
-In case of a split system, the distance between the heat pump outside and the hot water storage tank inside should be minimal. - The incorporation of an inverter or buffer tank is recommended to reduce the likelihood of the heat pump switching on and off unnecessarily. - The heat pump should comply with the minimum COP specified in the article 401.03 'HVAC Efficiency & Controls'. - Sufficient space should be left around the heat pump components to enable maintenance access. - The heat pump should be located on a south facing wall to obtain a higher source temperature.
-Adequate air flow should be available around the unit. - The pipes, ducts and hot water storage tanks should be insulated to reduce heat losses. - Possible emergency back-up systems are electric immersion heaters and boilers. - The heat pump and associated hot water storage tank and thermodynamic solar panels (if applicable) may change the loads imposed on the structure of the building.
+In case of a split system, the distance between the heat pump outside and the hot water storage tank inside should be minimal. - The incorporation of an inverter or buffer tank is recommended to reduce the likelihood of the heat pump switching on and off unnecessarily. - The heat pump should comply with the minimum COP specified in the article 401.03 'HVAC Efficiency & Controls'. - Sufficient space should be left around the heat pump components to enable maintenance access. - The unit should be located on a south facing wall to obtain a higher source temperature.
+Adequate air flow should be available around the unit. - The pipes, ducts and hot water storage tanks should be insulated to reduce heat losses. - Possible emergency back-up systems are electric immersion heaters and boilers. - The heat pump and associated hot water storage tank may change the loads imposed on the structure of the building.
 This is to be considered in the structural design. - All pipes, collectors or fixings that penetrate the building envelope should be properly weather protected and sealed.
-Caulking of small gaps around the pipes is recommended to ensure the air tightness of the building. - Condensation disposed by the heat pump should be drained appropriately. - The heat pump system should incorporate appropriate safety devices and controls to regulate temperatures and pressures within the system.
+Caulking of small gaps around the pipes is recommended to ensure the air tightness of the building. - Condensation disposed by the heat pump should be drained appropriately. - The air source heat pump system should incorporate appropriate safety devices and controls to regulate temperatures and pressures within the system.
 Temperature and pressure relief valves should be provided for pipes and tanks receiving hot water or steam. - Provisions should be made to prevent scalding: A thermostatic mixing valve or a tempering valve can limit the temperature of water delivered to the bathrooms and kitchens.

-- Annual domestic hot water demand calculation. - Design calculations for the solar thermal water heating system. - Structural dead and live load calculations demonstrating that the roof has the capacity to support the solar thermal water heaters. - Architectural drawings which indicate the location of the solar thermal water heating equipment. - Extract of the tender specifications, material schedule or bill of quantities indicating the solar thermal water heating requirement.
+- Annual domestic hot water demand calculation - Design calculations for the solar water heating system - Structural dead and live load calculations demonstrating that the roof has the capacity to support the solar water heaters - Architectural drawings which indicate the location of the solar water heating equipment - Plumbing riser detail of the solar water heating components.
+This diagram must clearly identify the following: - Municipal water feed - Designated location of the solar collectors, hot water storage tank and pump package - Hot water connection to the domestic appliances

-Additional evidence if less than 75% of the domestic hot water demand is provided by the solar thermal water heating systems (due to the limited available Net Roof Area):
+Additional evidence if less than 75% of the domestic hot water demand is provided by the solar water heating systems (due to the limited available Net Roof Area):

-- Barjeel Tool Solar Zone Calculator.
+RAK Municipality Solar Zone Calculator

 - Roof drawings indicating the following:

-- Location of the solar thermal water heaters.
+- Location of the solar water heaters

-- Total Net Roof Area.
+- Total Net Roof Area

-- MEP equipment and vents location.
+- MEP equipment and vents location

-- Areas reserved for maintenance.
+- Areas reserved for maintenance

-- Skylights (if applicable).
+- Skylights (if applicable)

-- Helipads (if applicable).
+- Helipads (if applicable)

-- Technical product information or datasheet of the solar thermal water heating system. - Date-stamped photos showing the installed solar thermal water heating system. - B. Option 2: Thermodynamic Water Heating
+- Technical product information or datasheet of the solar water heating system including the scalding provision - Date-stamped photos showing the installed solar water heating system - B. Option 2: Air Source Heat Pump Water Heater

-- Annual domestic hot water demand calculation. - Design calculations for the thermodynamic water heating system. - Structural dead and live load calculations demonstrating that the additional loads have been considered. - Architectural drawings which indicate the location of the thermodynamic water heating equipment. - Extract of the tender specifications, material schedule or bill of quantities indicating the thermodynamic water heating requirement.
+- Annual domestic hot water demand calculation - Design calculations for the air source heat pump water heater system - Structural dead and live load calculations demonstrating that the additional loads have been considered - Architectural drawings which indicate the location of the heat pump equipment - Plumbing riser detail of the heat pump components.
+This diagram must clearly identify the following: - Municipal water feed - Designated location of the heat pump, hot water storage tank, pump package and secondary heat source - Hot water connection to the domestic appliances

-- Technical product information or datasheet of the thermodynamic water heating system. - Date-stamped photos showing the installed thermodynamic water heating system.
+- Technical product information or datasheet of the air source heat pump system including the scalding provision - Date-stamped photos showing the installed air source heat pump system